-- Urgewald for thermal coal, - Moody's-Vigeo for controversial weapons, - Morningstar-Sustainalytics for countries sanctioned by UN for systematic violations of human rights, - MSCI, ICE-BofA indices for identifying issuers involved in tobacco and gambling. - 2.
-The ESG quality of the financial product portfolio is monitored to avoid a high concentration of ESG lowly rated issuers in the financial product, where the concentration is taken into consideration in absolute terms (i.e. with reference to the net assets of the financial product) and not relative to the financial product benchmark (i.e. not in relation to its composition in terms of ESG scores).
-Issuers are selected so that less than 10% of the financial product net assets are invested in corporate or government issuers without an ESG Combined Score or with an ESG Combined Score below 25 (assuming they have passed the good governance test), on a scale from 0 to 100 (where 100 is the maximum/best).
+- Urgewald for thermal coal, - Moody's-Vigeo for controversial weapons,

+- Morningstar-Sustainalytics for countries sanctioned by UN for systematic violations of human rights, - MSCI, ICE-BofA indices for identifying issuers involved in tobacco and gambling. - 2.
+The ESG quality of the financial product is monitored to avoid a high concentration of poorly rated issuers, where the concentration is taken into consideration in absolute terms (i.e. with reference to the net assets of the financial product) and not relative to the financial product's benchmark (i.e. not in relation to its composition in terms of ESG scores).
+Issuers are selected so that less than 10% of the financial product's net assets are invested in corporate or government issuers without an ESG Combined Score or with an ESG Combined Score below 25 (limited to corporate issuers, assuming they have passed the good governance test), on a scale from 0 to 100 (where 100 is the maximum/best).

-Regarding the application of ESG scores for corporate or government issuers, the Manager uses scoring data of third party ESG data providers.
+Regarding the application of ESG scores to corporate or government issuers, the Manager uses scoring data of third party ESG data providers.
 In particular:

-- Refinitiv provides ESG scores and ratings for corporates, - Morningstar-Sustainalytics provides ESG scores, ratings and analyses for countries.
+• Refinitiv provides ESG scores and ratings for corporates,

-The overall ESG quality of the portfolio is monitored on a continuous basis and issuers with an ESG Combined Score lower than 25 are evaluated at each quarterly meeting of the ESG Committee of the Manager.
+• Morningstar-Sustainalytics provides ESG scores, ratings and analyses for countries.
+The overall ESG quality of the financial portfolio is monitored on a continuous basis and issuers with no ESG Combined Score or with an ESG Combined Score lower than 25 are evaluated at each quarterly meeting of the ESG Committee of the Manager.